Internal Tools Development

 The naive approach: Polling the server every five seconds.
 Fifty users polling every five seconds means 600 requests per minute doing nothing.
 Server load scales linearly with user count regardless of whether anything changed.

-The production pattern uses WebSocket connections (Laravel Echo with Pusher or Soketi).
+The production pattern uses WebSocket connections (Laravel Echo with Pusher or Soketi), backed by Redis as the message broker.
 The server pushes state changes to connected clients.
 No change means no traffic.
 A status update reaches every relevant screen within 200 milliseconds.
 For real-time dashboards, this is the difference between a tool people trust and one they learn to ignore.

 Audit trails